Do you have a wardrobe overstuffed with clothes yet you feel you have nothing to wear? Well, let me tell you a story…

 Last year I found out about this lady, Jill Chivers, who had embarked upon one year without clothes shopping to address her shopping addiction.
-She retraced her experience in her blog, describing how she created a life of abundance out of “deprivation”, and eventually tapped onto her experience to develop programmes to help women in the same situation.
+She retraced her experience in her blog, describing how she created a life of abundance out of “deprivation”, and eventually tapped into her experience to develop programmes to help women in the same situation.
 Well I am not here to tell you her story, all details are on her website, but to tell you how her experience has influenced me to look at my own wardrobe in a different manner.

-My husband and friends were quite surprised at first that I was even giving some thoughts to this idea.
+My husband and friends were quite surprised at first that I was even giving some thought to this idea.
 After all, I am known for not being a big spender when it comes to clothes and accessories and for having a wardrobe, neatly contained and organised, made of clothes I mostly use and love.
 Yet I felt compelled to try something similar on my own.
-And as I couldn’t figure out what exactly I wanted to do – whether having a complete year without shopping or just a few months, or establishing a lower budget for shopping etc., I decided that I would stop shopping from the next day onward and see where this would take me.
+And as I couldn’t figure out what exactly I wanted to do – whether having a complete year without shopping or just a few months, or establishing a lower budget for shopping, etc., I decided that I would stop shopping from the next day onward and see where this would take me.

 After a couple of months, I realised that the temptation to buy clothes was not because I didn’t have enough clothes but because I was wearing them in the same way over and over again.
-Also the absence of season without the need to rotate clothes was probably adding to the feeling of boredom.
+Also, the absence of season without the need to rotate clothes was probably adding to the feeling of boredom.
 So I did some research on how to mix and match a wardrobe.
 I started combining colours differently using the colour pallet concept and accessorising the same outfit in different ways.

 The 80-20 rule applies pretty much to the way we make use of our clothes as we tend to wear 80% of the time 20% of the clothes we own.
 In my case, I realised it was more towards 80% – 60%.
 But interestingly the 40% I was wearing less often was primarily made of clothes I was saving for special occasions, occasions that were not always happening.
 So I decided that there was no better time than now to enjoy them.
 After all, fashion trends change, fabrics deteriorate and colours fade.
-I also took the time to get clothes that were not fitting perfectly altered so I had no more excuses not to wear them.
+I also took the time to get clothes that did not fit perfectly altered so I had no more excuses not to wear them.

 Eight months down the road, I think I am making the items in my wardrobe work harder for me than before without feeling deprived.
 I also came to realise that my best asset was actually having a bit of a sun tan.
 And this can’t exactly be obtained in a shopping mall, can it?

 Now I am sure you are eager to know whether I have resisted temptation so far!
-Well truth to be told, not exactly… I have bought a formal dress that I needed for a very specific occasion – I guess I could have worn something from my existing wardrobe instead but I really wanted to make an impression on that specific occasion.
+Well, truth be told, not exactly… I have bought a formal dress that I needed for a very specific occasion – I guess I could have worn something from my existing wardrobe instead but I really wanted to make an impression on that specific occasion.
 The other purchase was a cardigan that I bought after doing some research on how to maximise my wardrobe to allow me to wear some of my dresses in different ways.
-Honestly I could have delayed this purchase, but I am not going to beat myself up with this, overall I feel pretty satisfied of what I have achieved so far.
+Honestly, I could have delayed this purchase, but I am not going to beat myself up with this, overall I feel pretty satisfied with what I have achieved so far.